Shoulder

 Mechanisms of Injury

-SLAP tears arise via two principal mechanisms:
+SLAP tears arise via three principal mechanisms:

 1. Overhead throwing (traction-compression): The repetitive peel-back forces of the late cocking and early acceleration phases stress the posterior biceps anchor.
 Common in baseball pitchers, tennis players, and swimmers.